-According to the Better Business Bureau (BBB), Fairway Capital Recovery, LLC was founded in January 2012.
+They’re legit.
+According to the Better Business Bureau (BBB), Fairway Capital Recovery, LLC is a legitimate collection agency, founded in January 2012.
 The BBB established FCR’s profile page 4 months later, in May 2012.
 FCR is listed as a collection agency.
 Buzzfile estimates FCR’s annual revenue at $1.6 million and the size of its headquarters staff at 11 employees.

 According to its website, FCR is “focused on providing services to…clients that enhance the Accounts Receivable Management process…by providing a personal touch and customizing…services…to the specific needs of each client.”

-Fairway Capital Recovery’s services are separated into three divisions—third-party collections; consulting; and call center services.
+Fairway Capital Recovery appears to collect for healthcare providers.
+Their services are separated into three divisions—third-party collections; consulting; and call center services.
 FCR’s collections staff is trained to use a three-part process: assist, reveal, and monetize.
-The Assist team “resolve[s] accounts that are less than 90 days past due quickly and efficiently.”
-Their Reveal team “conducts…72-hour processing using a proprietary analytical model to qualify existing files.”
-Finally, the Monetize team engages in “traditional collections utilizing…a full array of tools.”
+The Assist team “resolves accounts that are less than 90 days past due quickly and efficiently.”
+Their Reveal team “conducts 72-hour processing using a proprietary analytical model to qualify existing files.”
+Finally, the Monetize team engages in “traditional collections utilizing a full array of tools.”

 FCR’s consulting division “assist[s] in setting up…accounts receivable processes in a way that provides the greatest return on…investment” by using front-end process set-up, administration processing; form management; and “right-sized” staffing techniques.
 FCR’s call centers employ technology to enable call recording, higher call volumes, daily reporting, event and appointment notifications; and phone and letter campaigns.